 In late 2014, Hong Kong’s Finance Secretary John Tsang defined Bitcoin as “a commodity generated in the cyber world,” clarifying that it shouldn’t be considered to be either electronic money or a store of value for making payments.
 However, the government did warn people of the volatility of Bitcoin and that it is a highly-speculative product.

-As it turns out, the Hong Kong special administrative region is now in process of formalizing regulations with an aim of protecting investor interest in light of the drop in Bitcoin prices and potential frauds.
-Let’s take a closer look at what regulations Hong Kong is bringing in place to regulate Bitcoin.
+As it turns out, the Hong Kong special administrative region has now formalized regulations with an aim of protecting investor interest in light of the drop in Bitcoin prices and potential frauds.